Single vs. Dual-Sided Power Meter: Which One to Buy?

 I recommend single-sided power meters to beginners or riders who just want to pace themselves on longer rides or climbs.
 If you use the same, consistent, single-sided power meter, you will see your progress over time (although it will most likely differ from your real power).

-More serious riders should consider a dual-sided power meter to ensure the long-term consistency and the accuracy of their results.
+More serious riders should consider a dual-sided power meter to ensure the long-term consistency and accuracy of their results.

 In addition, dual-sided power meters can measure advanced metrics like left/right leg balance, power smoothness, power phase, etc., that you can leverage in improving your pedaling technique.